 Stimulation tests are more sensitive than calcitonin measurements alone.
-This involves collecting a baseline sample, then giving the patient an injection of intravenous calcium or pentagastrin to stimulate calcitonin production.
+This involves collecting a baseline sample, then giving the patient an injection of intravenous calcium or less commonly, pentagastrin to stimulate calcitonin production.
 Several more blood samples are then collected over the next few minutes to gauge the effect of the stimulation.
 Patients with early C-cell hyperplasia and/or MTC will usually have very significant increases in their levels of calcitonin during this test.

 When is it requested?